sofieaasheim/supervised-learning-project/README.md

 # Supervised Learning Project

-This is a project using a multiple regression model from supervised learning to predict life ecpectancy based.
+This is a project using a multiple regression model from supervised learning to predict life ecpectancy.
 These YouTube videos are a nice place to start for understanding the method:
 - [The Very Basics]
 - [Data Preparation]

+The project is presented in an interactive [website], where you can predict the life excpectancy based on parameters that you decide the value of.
+This weside also breifly describe the theory behind the methods used.

 ## Data Sets